JoeChun1213/School-District-Analysis/README.md

 - Merge, filter, slice, and sort a DataFrame.
 - Apply the groupby() function to a DataFrame.
 - Use multiple methods to perform a function on a DataFrame.
 - Perform mathematical calculations on columns of a DataFrame or Series.

-## Challenge Overview
-Maria and her supervisor have discovered that the score averages for ninth graders from one high school are incorrect.
-Maria has asked to remove the math and reading scores for that high school, but without removing those ninth-grade students from the analysis.

-- Filter DataFrames using logical operators.
-- Replace the incorrect values with NaN.
-- Explain how your PyCity Schools analysis changes after you handle the incorrect data.

 ## Challenge Summary
 The analysis of the schools, after removing the reading and math scores, show that: